coderRKJ/Health-Passport-dApp/README.md

 ### **Print**

-We have retailed the initial feature of the print aspect of the metaplex project.
+We have retained the initial feature of the print aspect of the metaplex project.

 A **print** represents a copy of an NFT, and is created from a Master Edition.
 Each print has an edition number associated with it.